Owain Glyndŵr: The faltering rebellion, 1405 – 1412

 In early 1405, the Welsh forces, who had until then won several easy victories, suffered a series of defeats.
-Glyndŵr's brother, Lord Tudur ap Gruffudd, a commander during the war, died at the Battle of Pwll Melyn in May 1405.
+Owain's brother, Lord Tudur ap Gruffudd, a commander during the war, died at the Battle of Pwll Melyn in May 1405.
 English forces landed in Anglesey from Ireland and would over time push the Welsh back until the resistance in Anglesey formally ended toward the end of 1406.

-Following the intervention of French forces, battling ensued for years, and in 1406 Prince Henry restored fines and redemption for Welsh soldiers to choose their own fate, prisoners were taken after the battle, and castles were restored to their original owners, this same year a son of Glyndŵr died in battle.
-By 1408 Glyndŵr had taken refuge in the North of Wales, having lost his ally from Northumberland.
+Following the intervention of French forces, battling continued for years.
+In 1406 Prince Henry restored fines and redemption for Welsh soldiers so they could choose their own fate.
+Prisoners were taken after the battle and castles were restored to their original owners.
+In the same year a son of Owain died in battle.
+By 1408 Owain had taken refuge in the North of Wales, having lost his ally from Northumberland.

-Despite the initial success of the revolution, in 1407 the superior numbers, resources, and wealth that England had at its disposal eventually began to turn the tide of the war, and the much larger and better-equipped English forces gradually began to overwhelm the Welsh.
+Despite the initial success of the revolution, in 1407 the superior numbers, resources, and wealth that England had at its disposal began to turn the tide of the war, and the much larger and better-equipped English forces gradually began to overwhelm the Welsh.
 In times of war, the English changed their strategy.
 Rather than focusing on punitive expeditions as favoured by his father, the young Prince Henry adopted a strategy of economic blockade.
 Using the castles that remained in English control, he gradually began to retake Wales while cutting off trade and the supply of weapons.
 By 1407, this strategy was beginning to bear fruit, and by 1408, the English regained Aberystwyth and then marched north Harlech Castle, which also surrendered during the cold winter into 1409.
 Edmund Mortimer died during the siege, and Owain's wife Margaret along with two of his daughters (including Catrin) and three of Mortimer's granddaughters were captured on the fall of the castle and imprisoned in the Tower of London.
 They were all to die in the Tower in 1413 and were buried at St Swithin, London Stone.
-Before his downfall, Glyndŵr was considered the wealthiest of all Welshmen.
+Before his downfall, Owain was considered the wealthiest of all Welshmen.

-Glyndŵr managed to escape capture by disguising himself as an elderly man, sneaking out of the castle and slipping past the English military blockade in the darkness of the night.
-Glyndŵr retreated to the Welsh wilderness with a band of loyal supporters; he refused to surrender and continued the war with guerrilla tactics such as launching sporadic raids and ambushes throughout Wales and the English borderlands.
+Owain managed to escape capture by disguising himself as an elderly man, sneaking out of the castle and slipping past the English military blockade in the darkness of the night.
+Owain retreated to the Welsh wilderness with a band of loyal supporters; he refused to surrender and continued the war with guerrilla tactics such as launching sporadic raids and ambushes throughout Wales and the English borderlands.